huaminghuangtw/Evergreen-Notes/Permanent-Notes/anger.md

 > _[“Anger is like an oven; heat without light.
 Forgiveness is like the moon; light without heat.” — James Clear](https://jamesclear.com/quotes/anger-is-like-an-oven)_

 > _“To be angry is to revenge the faults of others on ourselves.” — Alexander Pope_

+> _“Any person capable of angering you becomes your master.
+They can anger you only when you permit yourself to be disturbed by them.” — Epictetus_

 > _“Holding onto anger is like drinking poison and expecting the other person to die.” — Buddha_ [^1]